gdm413229/swwmgz_m/README.md

 ### Silver Bullet JET (slot 8), replaces Plasma Rifle, Hellstaff, Quietus (hilt)

-A lighter (43kg), higher caliber (1.150 XSB) variant of the original Silver Bullet, with built-in recoil compensation.
+A lighter (43kg), higher caliber (1.150) variant of the original Silver Bullet, with built-in recoil compensation.
 A joint project of Blackmann Arms and Forx Industries.
 This thing kills almost everything in one shot, provided you can aim straight.

 Primary fire shoots, duh.
 A second press chambers another round.

+Secondary fire picks the ammo for the next reload.

+Reload reloads (what else is new) or switches ammo types.

-Secondary fire uses the scope.
+Zoom uses the scope.
 Can be held to go up to 16x.

-Reload reloads (what else is new).

 This weapon is generally not recommended for human use outside of power armor.
 Good thing you're not a human, then.
 Still, the recoil compensator jet engines